Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

     ```

-1. Now, instead of using SNOWMAN_1, we can use SNOWMAN_GRAPHIC[0], for SNOWMAN_2 we use SNOWMAN_GRAPHIC[1], and so on.
+2. Now, instead of using individual variables, we can use the indices of a list to access different parts of the snowman graphic.
+SNOWMAN_1 is now SNOWMAN_GRAPHIC[0], SNOWMAN_2 we use SNOWMAN_GRAPHIC[1], and so on.
 Reminder - the first index of a list is 0, not 1.
 That means that for element number `x` in the list, the index will be `x - 1`.
 Let's update our code to use this new way of accessing each element of the graphic:

     ```python

     def print_snowman(wrong_guesses_count):
-        for i in range(SNOWMAN_WRONG_GUESSES + 1 - wrong_guesses_count,
+        snowman_image_start = SNOWMAN_WRONG_GUESSES + 1 - wrong_guesses_count
-                    SNOWMAN_WRONG_GUESSES + 1)
+        snowman_image_end = SNOWMAN_WRONG_GUESSES + 1

+        for i in range(snowman_image_start, snowman_image_end)
             print(SNOWMAN_GRAPHIC[i - 1])

     ```